 If an employee repeatedly postpones an update, an automated service ticket is created for our Network Operation Center technicians.
 They will make sure the essential update is implemented.
 It all boils down to making sure your business is secure against any cyber threats.

-Why is Information Security Essential?
+Why is Cybersecurity Essential?

 Information security is heightened protections against security risks.
 The internet can be a dangerous place for businesses.
 Cyber attackers, or bad actors, are crawling all over the internet searching for weaknesses in businesses to exploit and use to their advantage.

 Information security goes beyond the standard internet security measures of anti-virus and VPNs.
 It includes:

 - AI/Machine Learning Prevention